netvl/xml-rs/README.md

 small program (BTW, it is built with `cargo build` and can be run after that) which shows various statistics about specified XML document.
 It can also be used to check for well-formedness of XML documents - if a document is not well-formed, this program will exit with an error.

+## Parsing untrusted inputs

+The parser is written in safe Rust subset, so by Rust's guarantees the worst that it can do is to cause a panic.
+You can use `ParserConfig` to set limits on maximum lenghts of names, attributes, text, entities, etc.
+You should also set a maximum document size via `io::Read`'s [`take(max)`](https://doc.rust-lang.org/stable/std/io/trait.Read.html#method.take) method.

 Writing XML documents
 ---------------------